WebOfTrustInfo/rwot12-cologne/advance-readings/rwot-primer.md

 If you end up in a group with more than seven people, start thinking about whether your group can be split into two or more smaller groups.
 Usually in a group this size, there will be people with different interests related to your topic.
 Try and split apart along those lines.
 If you end up with two groups working on somewhat similar papers, that's OK: you'll have different points of view and will bring different perspectives and thoughts to the topic, which is the purpose of this workshop.
 (We've also had groups merge, or remerge, when they decided they were really working on the exact same topic after all.)

 Although less than ideal, we will support groups of two people, provided they are from different, unaligned organizations.
-This is the bare minimum for producing an RWOT paper: _your team must be at least two people._ This could be two partners, or it could be one primary author with a collaborator to consider and suggest ideas.
+This is the bare minimum for producing an RWOT paper: _your team must be at least two people and they must not from the same organization._ This could be two partners, or it could be one primary author with a collaborator to consider and suggest ideas.
 However, if you can increase your group to three or more, that's something we encourage.

 ### Determining Your Focus